Best Of20 min read

 Pros:

-• Best research and brief generation in this list
+• Best research and brief generation available

-• Competitive content analysis is genuinely useful
+• Competitive content analysis is genuinely valuable

-• Helps you understand why content ranks, not just how to write it
+• Helps you understand why content ranks

 • Good for teams with dedicated writers